liuchengzimozigreat/Hadoop-sort_merge_hoin/README.md

 This's is a program for join action in Hadoop using sort_merge method.<br>
 The program is coding with Java.<br>

-To run it, you need to rename the *.java file as the class name in the code.
+To run it, you need to rename the *.java file as the class name in the code first.

 ###'join'<br>
 run the program with command:<br>